-And Both of these kitchen oils are pale yellow in color, neutral in flavor, not that expensive, and have high smoke points, which makes them great for high heat cooking such as frying.
+And Both of these kitchen oils are pale yellow, neutral in flavor, not that expensive, and have high smoke points, which makes them great for high heat cooking such as frying.
 But can these two oils be used in fine recipes?

-What’s the difference between these two oils, and why would you choose one over the other!
+Why would you choose one over the other!

-Plant-based fats are considered more heart healthy than animal fats And canola oil is generally believed to be a healthier choice because it is lower in saturated fat than vegetable oil.
+Plant-based fats are considered more heart-healthy than animal fats, And canola oil is generally believed to be a healthier choice because it is lower in saturated fat than vegetable oil.

 Final Thought – Canola Oil vs Vegetable oil